exercism/java/exercises/practice/isbn-verifier/.approaches/introduction.md

 a [regular expression patttern][pattern] might be less efficient than validating as you go, but the string to be iterated is so short that it may not matter much.

+An advantage to the `for()` approach is that the function can return `false` immediately upon encountering an illegal character.

+An advantage  to the `chars()` with `forEach()` approach is that the validation/accumulating is encapsulated somewhere else, making the `isValid()` method's implementation itself quite simple.

 [map]: https://docs.oracle.com/javase/8/docs/api/java/util/stream/IntStream.html#map-java.util.function.IntUnaryOperator-
 [sum]: https://docs.oracle.com/javase/8/docs/api/java/util/stream/IntStream.html#sum--
 [replace]: https://docs.oracle.com/javase/7/docs/api/java/lang/String.html#replace(java.lang.CharSequence,%20java.lang.CharSequence)